cihai/unihan-etl/README.rst

 supports lists, hashes and hierarchies.
 Namely, JSON and YAML.

-This in itself is inherent with pitfalls, since unihan-tabular is in python, there are issues of encodings to overcome. unihan-tabular is tested in `continuous integration`_ against both 2.7 and python 3 to assure consistency across encoding differences.
+This in itself is inherent with pitfalls, since unihan-tabular is in python, there are issues of encoding working as expected across versions. unihan-tabular is tested in `continuous integration`_ against both 2.7 and python 3 to assure consistent output.

 Future versions of unihan-tabular will split the delimiters of UNIHAN's "multi value" fields for users.
 This can be done in such a way there